stitchfix/stitchfix.github.io/_posts/2015-05-26-significant-sample.md

 If we seek to reject the null hypothesis, we want the p-value to be small and the typical threshold used is \\(5\%\\).
 In other words, if the p-value is less than \\(5\%\\), and the test group experienced a lower event rate than the control group, we conclude that the action worked.
 The pre-chosen cutoff (\\(5\%\\)) is also referred to as the *significance level* and plays an important role in determining the required sample size.
 We will explain the significance level in the following section.

+Note that we do not have to calculate the p-value in order to reject or accept the null hypothesis.
+Alternatively, we can apply a cutoff directly to the test statistic based on its distribution and the chosen significance level.
+For example, for a two-sided test and a significance level of \\(5\%\\), the cutoff corresponds to the upper and lower \\(2.5\%\\) on the standard normal distribution (normal distribution with a mean of 0 and a standard deviation of 1), which is \\(1.96\\).
+Hence we reject the null hypothesis if \\(|Z|>1.96\\).

 ### Introducing the Power and the Significance Level
 In the world of hypothesis testing, rejecting the null hypothesis when it is actually true is called a *type 1 error*.
 Committing a type 1 error is a false positive because we end up recommending something that does not work.